mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/mycli.md

 # mycli
-> A command line client for MySQL that can do auto-completion and syntax highlighting.
+> A command-line client for MySQL that can do auto-completion and syntax highlighting.
 > More information: <https://mycli.net>.

 - Connect to a local database on port 3306, using the current user's username